softlayer/jumpgate/DRIVERS.rst

 .. code-block:: bash

-	$ mkdir jumpgate/index/drivers/my_driver/endpoints
+	$ mkdir jumpgate/index/drivers/my_driver

 Now within that, create the index.py where our IndexV2 class will reside.
-(Note - Since this is Python 3.3, we don't need an __init__.py file within the directory.)
 Start by putting the following within the index.py file:

 .. code-block:: python